 The subsidy program is offered to graduates students who meet all the criteria listed below on the payment subsidy date:

-Eligible students will receive a subsidy payment of $787.15, minus the appropriate taxes, for each semester during which they qualify.
-The subsidy will be paid at the end of each semester (with December 30, 2022 and June 2, 2023 paychecks).
-NOTE: If your paychecks stop before these dates, you will not be able to receive the subsidy.
+Eligible students will receive a subsidy payment of $741.60 in Fall and $1212.00 in Spring; minus the appropriate taxes for each semester during which they qualify.
+The subsidy will be paid at the end of each semester (with December 29, 2023 and May 31, 2024 paychecks.)
+NOTE: If your paychecks stop before these dates, you will not be eligible to receive the subsidy.

 The subsidy program is an integral part of the University’s commitment to providing our graduate students with a quality insurance program.
-This insurance covers the graduate student only and not his/her dependents.
-For AY2022-2023, to help afford the dependent coverage, the University will provide a subsidy of $250 per semester, ($500 per student/family per academic year) to the eligible graduate students with a dependent child and/or spouse; minus the appropriate taxes for each semester during which they qualify.
-The eligibility and application process for the dependent insurance subsidy are available in a separate document.
+This insurance covers the graduate student only and not their dependents.
+For AY2023-2024, to help afford the dependent coverage, the University will provide a subsidy of $250 per semester, ($500 per student/family per academic year) to the eligible graduate students with a dependent child and/or spouse; minus the appropriate taxes for each semester during which they qualify.
+Information regarding eligibility and the application process for the dependent insurance subsidy will be provided in a separate document.

 Subsidy payments to all eligible students each semester is automatic and require no application forms.

 The student health insurance plan constitutes qualified health care coverage for the purpose of the ACA individual mandate.
 Additional information about the Affordable Care Act as it relates to students can be found on the Provost's website.